CBT notes with clinical review example

 Thought: “I am no good at my job and I will get sacked”.

-Evidence for: James was not able to identify any evidence to support the thought.
+Evidence for: James was not able to identify any evidence to support the thought, and was able to separate evidence from opinion.

 Evidence against the thought: 1) It was a minor spelling mistake.
 2) I sent the email a week ago and my manager has seen it but not called me into his office to discuss.
 3) I have recently had a good annual appraisal.